Vegetable Oil Substitutes: Here’s What You Can Use Instead

-Cultured Oil is a neutral-tasting cooking oil that's high in heart-healthy and heat-stable monounsaturated fat.
-It has a sky-high smoke point of 485°F and also has one of the lowest linoleic acid levels on the market — less than 3%.
+Zero Acre oil is a neutral-tasting cooking oil that's high in heart-healthy and heat-stable monounsaturated fat.
+It has a sky-high smoke point of up to 485°F and also has one of the lowest linoleic acid levels on the market — less than 3%.

 Unlike other cooking oils, you can use it for everything from salad dressings (that won't clump in the fridge) to sauteing and deep frying (because of its high smoke point and oxidative stability).

-Made by fermentation, Cultured Oil uses 85% less land than canola oil, emits 86% less CO2 than soybean oil, and requires 99% less water than olive oil, making it the natural choice when it comes to sustainability.
+Made by fermentation, Zero Acre oil uses 85% less land than canola oil, emits 86% less CO2 than soybean oil, and requires 99% less water than olive oil, making it the natural choice when it comes to sustainability.